 Democracy and the United Nations

-Democracy is one of the universal and indivisible core values and principles of the United Nations.
+This brings home the fact that democracy is one of the universal and indivisible core values and principles of the United Nations.
 It is based on the freely expressed will of people and closely linked to the rule of law and exercise of human rights and fundamental freedoms.

 Democracy, and democratic governance in particular, means that people’s human rights and fundamental freedoms are respected, promoted and fulfilled, allowing them to live with dignity.

 People have a say in decisions that affect their lives and can hold decision-makers to account, based on inclusive and fair rules, institutions and practices that govern social interactions.
 Women are equal partners with men in private and public spheres of life and decision-making, and all people are free from discrimination based on race, ethnicity, class, gender or any other attribute.